Reuter Organ Company: Move to Kansas

 In March 1919, Carl Preyer, head of the piano department of the University of Kansas, was in St. Louis to perform with the Saint Louis Symphony Orchestra.
 Following his concert, Preyer traveled to Trenton, Illinois to visit the Reuter factory at the invitation of Sam Bihr, the Reuter representative for Kansas.
 While in Trenton, Preyer learned that Reuter was contemplating a move.
 Lawrence, Kansas was one of three sites being considered for a future location.
 During the installation at the Masonic Temple in April 1919, Preyer convinced the company officials to select Lawrence as its new home.
 The Wilder Brothers shirt factory, vacant at the time, was purchased as the new Reuter headquarters.

 While the factory in Lawrence was being prepared, the employees in Trenton started the arduous task of dismantling, crating and loading all of the equipment and furnishings.
 Eventually it took eight railway boxcars to move the production operation from Trenton to Lawrence.

 On September 5, 1919, the company was incorporated in the State of Kansas.
-The board of directors was listed as E.G Schwartz, A.C.
+The board of directors was listed as E.G Schwarz, A.C.
 Reuter, H.T.
 Jost, G.O.
 Foster, and W.B Downing.
 Foster and Downing were both with the University of Kansas.
 The Lawrence Chamber of Commerce had pledged funds to help defray the cost of moving.
 On January 1, 1920, the new office was open for business, and on March 1 the remodeled factory opened for production.
 The city of Lawrence could now boast that it was one of the few communities in the nation with a pipe organ factory.

 The first instrument built in the Lawrence plant was opus 27, a 23-rank organ for the Central Congregational Church in Topeka, Kansas.
 On July 3, 1920, the Lawrence community was invited to a public recital on the completed instrument in the assembly room.
 The performers were Professor C. S. Skilton, Professor C. Preyer, and Mrs. Sylvia Osborn at the console; Professor W.B.
 Downing and Miss Helmick sang solos; and Mr. W.B.
 Dalton played the cello.

-Shortly after the move to Kansas, Earl Schwartz left the company, and Schwartz's name was dropped, and the company became The Reuter Organ Company.
+Shortly after the move to Kansas, Earl Schwarz left the company, and Schwarz's name was dropped, and the company became The Reuter Organ Company.

 During the era of silent films, the company built a few dozen theatre organs.

 During the 1940s-1960s, architectural engineer Albert George Sabol II (A. G. Sabol's son) worked at the plant and eventually supervised as company president.
 Additionally, A. G. Sabol II became the controlling shareholding with a 51% ownership of the company.